sarkrishnan/ball_chaser/README.md

 After successful build, source the setup file. `source devel/setup.bash` (Here I have assumed that you are at the top of the catkin_ws meaning if you run `pwd` command it would show __../catkin_ws__

+Run `roslaunch my_robot world.launch` to open the gazebo world with the differential drive robot.
+There will be a white ball outside the building.
+Please use the move tool of gazebo (the hand tool on the toolbar) to move the ball within the view of the robot (The camera is red colored).
+Check out Gazebo tutorials if you are not familiar with Gazebo environment.
+[Some Useful Link](https://answers.gazebosim.org//question/13445/how-to-move-objects-and-robot-models-using-gui/) and [Official Gazebo tutorials] (http://gazebosim.org/tutorials)

-Run `roslaunch ball_chaser ball_chaser.launch` to open the gazebo world with the differential drive robot.
+Run `roslaunch ball_chaser ball_chaser.launch` to make the robot start moving towards the ball.

-Move the ball from outside the building into the view of the Robot.
-(The camera is red colored).
-The robot will start to move towards the ball.
 Congratulations.

 ## Suggestions for tinkering with the code